verdaccio/verdaccio/website/docs/best-practices.md

     proxy: npmjs
 ```

-This configuration will **avoid downloading needlessly to external registries**, merging external metadata and download external tarballs.
+This will **avoid downloading tarballs, and merge metadata needlessly from external registries**.

 ## Server {#server}